ARM-software/SDS-Framework/documentation/template.md

 ## Example Projects

-Configured SDS template examples are provided in a separate [GitHub repository](https://github.com/Arm-Examples/sds-examples) and show the usage of the SDS-Framework.
+Configured variants of the SDS template application are provided in a separate [GitHub repository github.com/Arm-Examples/sds-examples](https://github.com/Arm-Examples/sds-examples).
+These examples show the usage of the SDS-Framework with real-world devices and use cases.